-Like $E$ and $F$, $Q$ and $P$ are not closure operators as they are not idempotent.
-However, with the same arguments as \cite{rouanehacene2013a}, it can be argued that the repeated application of $Q$ converges to a self-supported concept lattice. \begin{property}[Stability of $Q$ \cite{euzenat2021a}] $\forall L\in\mathcal{L}^N$, $\exists n$; $Q^n(L)=Q^{n+1}(L)$. \end{property} \begin{proof} First, $L$ is a finite concept lattice.
-Moreover, $Q(L)\preceq L$, hence it not possible to build an infinite chain of non converging application of $Q$ since at each iteration, either $\pi$ suppresses no attribute (and then a fixed point has been reached), or it suppresses at least one attribute and then a strictly smaller context is reached.
-Since the number of scalable attributes is finite and attributes of $M^0$ are not purged, then the process will stop after a finite number of applications of $Q$. \end{proof} By convention, we note $Q^\infty$ the closure operator\footnote{Which could be named interior operator as well.} associated with $Q$ and $\mathrm{fp}(Q)$, the set of fixed points of $Q$.
+Like $E$ and $F$, $Q$ and $P$ are not closure operations as they are not idempotent.
+However, with the same arguments as \cite{rouanehacene2013a}, and in particular the finiteness of contexts (see Section~\ref{sec:rcasem}), it can be argued that the repeated application of $Q$ converges to a self-supported concept lattice. \begin{property}[Stability of $Q$ \cite{euzenat2021a}] $\forall L\in\mathcal{L}^N$, $\exists n$; $Q^n(L)=Q^{n+1}(L)$. \end{property} \begin{proof} First, $L$ is a finite concept lattice.
+Moreover, $Q(L)\preceq L$, hence it not possible to build an infinite chain of non-converging application of $Q$ since at each iteration, either $\pi$ suppresses no attribute (and then a fixed point has been reached), or it suppresses at least one attribute and then a strictly smaller context is reached.
+Since the number of scalable attributes is finite and attributes of $M^0$ are not purged, then the process will stop after a finite number of applications of $Q$. \end{proof} By convention, we note $Q^\infty$ the closure operation\footnote{Which could be named interior operation as well.} associated with $Q$ and $\mathrm{fp}(Q)$, the set of fixed points of $Q$.

-\subsection{Fixed points of $Q$}
+\subsection{Fixed points of \(Q\)}

 Like with $E$, it is possible to apply the Knaster-Tarski theorem to show that $\langle\mathrm{fp}(Q),\preceq\rangle$ is a complete lattice.